 Our TRICARE members are served by both in-network and out-of-network providers in accordance with our contracts.
 We pay health care costs related to these services to the providers and are subsequently reimbursed by the DoD for such payments.
-We account for the payments of the federal government's claims and the related reimbursements under deposit accounting in our consolidated balance sheets and as a financing activity under receipts (withdrawals) from contract deposits, net in our consolidated statements of cash flows.
+We account for the payments of the federal government's claims and the related reimbursements under deposit accounting in our consolidated balance sheets and as a financing activity under receipts (payments) from contract deposits, net in our consolidated statements of cash flows.

-2023 2022 2021 (in millions) Health care cost payments \$ (7,073) \$ (7,110) \$ (6,943) Health care cost reimbursements 7,130 7,135 6,898 Net reimbursements (payments) \$ 57 \$ 25 \$ (45)
+2024 2023 2022 Health care cost payments \$ (7,477) \$ (7,073) \$ (7,110) Health care cost reimbursements 7,385 7,130 7,135 Net (payments) reimbursements \$ (92) \$ 57 \$ 25